Home

 Factor Polynomails Using Guess/Check

-Method 2: The British Method: Best used when the a value is > 1.
+Method 2: The British Method: Best used when the a value is > 1 (more info).

-Think you knowhow to factor polynomials?
-You might want to also look at the reverse process of factoring: expanding.
-This process is often called FOILing.
+Now that you know how to factor polynomials you might want to also look at the reverse process of factoring: This process is often called FOILing.

-Explore other topics on factoring or return to the GradeA homepage.
+You may also want to explore other topics on factoring or return to the GradeA homepage for plenty of other free math help resources.